bkg2018/MLMD/README.md

 ## Why?<A id="a5"></A>

-I designed MLMD because I needed to write a technical documentation  in English and in French for a DIY electronics project.
+I designed MLMD because I needed to write a technical documentation both in English and French for a DIY electronics project.
 Looking on the Web I found a very efficient [Python script from Hong-ryul Jong](https://github.com/ryul1206/multilingual-markdown).
-However after using it a little I found I needed some more features and I wanted to design a set of directives which would keep the text more readable and easier to type than HTML comment tags.
-I kept most of basic Hong-ryul ideas like ignored text, language declaration but also worked the design so directives could be put right into the text and not using the HTML syntax.
+However after using it a while I found I needed some more features and I wanted to design a set of directives which would keep the text more readable and easier to type than HTML comment tags.
+I kept most of basic Hong-ryul original ideas like ignored text and language declaration but reworked the design so directives could be embedded into the text rather than using the HTML comment syntax.
 I also designed various output modes to adjust for different HTML or pure Markdown contexts.

 MLMD lets the user write default text when no language specific translation is available, put sophisticated numbering schemes for heading levels in all or each file, generate global or local table of contents, include other files, escape text, use a few variables to ease language-independent linking to other files and many other tasks.

-Special features let the writer separate language parts or stream them as he/ or she likes.
+Special features let the writer separate language parts or stream them as he/she likes.

 Writing MLMD files is almost as easy as writing Markdown files.
-MLMD is UTF-8 by nature and will accept any language and characters sets in a same file.
+MLMD is UTF-8 by nature and will accept any language and characters sets in source files.

 MLMD is a convenient way of keeping the documentation structure in source files while permitting translation by different authors in a unique and shared place.
 And being text files, the MLMD multilingual sources work very well with versioning systems like Git, allowing diff comparisons, pull requests and files merging.

 ## Documentation<A id="a6"></A>

-- [Full documentation](docs/MLMD.md) can be found in the `docs` directory.
+- [Full documentation](docs/MLMD.md) for MLMD can be found in the `docs` directory.

-- The [source fiel for this README](README.mlmd) documentation is the `README.mlmd` file.
+- The [source file for this README](README.mlmd) documentation is the `README.mlmd` file.

 - The [full documentation source](docsource/MLMD.mlmd) is written in MLMD itself and can be found in the `docsource` directory.
 It is a comprehensive example of MLMD source possible writing styles